St. Louis area animal shelters take part in virtual 'National House Pawty' this Saturday

 The virtual party starts Saturday from 6-9 p.m. central time and is a way of recouping some of the losses shelters have faced due to canceled events.

-Stray Rescue of St. Louis, the Humane Society of Missouri and Helping Strays of Monroe County are among nearly 100 shelters across the nation taking part, and the event hopes to raise $500,000.
-All three local shelters are currently in the event's top 10 for most money raised.
+Stray Rescue of St. Louis, the Humane Society of Missouri, the Metro East Humane Society and Helping Strays of Monroe County are among nearly 100 shelters across the nation taking part, and the event hopes to raise $500,000.
+Three of the local shelters are currently in the event's top 10 for most money raised.

 Participants can support their local shelter when they register by choosing it from a list and giving a donation.